aaadddfgh/Android-Remote-Clicker/README.md

 # LICENSE

-Except following files, all files is under GPL-3.0
+Except following files, this software and all other files is under GPL-3.0

 1. mm.pp.clicker.tools.**  -> The MIT LICENSE
 2. mm.pp.clicker.master.lib.** -> The MIT LICENSE